jadwigo/bolt-deployer-recipe/README.md

 This is a recipe on how to set up [deployer](https://deployer.org/) to manage a [bolt](https://bolt.cm/) site.

+For the website itself you need a git repository with your Bolt 3 site.

+To use deployer you must first install deployer, clone this repository and set up one or more servers.

+On the server you need access through SSH, a webserver like Nginx or Apache and a database server like Mysql.

 ## Basic usage

+### Initial creation of shared files: dep bolt:init_shared

+You can setup the shared files needed for a basic bolt installation by running `dep bolt:init_shared`.
+This will copy `.bolt.yml` and `config_local.yml` to the correct place on the server.

+You can also create these files manually on your server.

 ### Deploy a site: dep deploy

 After installation of this receipe you can run `dep deploy` on the console of your machine from the current installation directory of this recipe.
+This command will deploy the `development` stage by default.

 ### Rollback a deploy: dep rollback

 This receipe will also make database snapshots of each deployment, these will be rolled back on each `dep rollback`

 The database snaphots will not be cleaned up at the moment, so older database snapshots than the `keep_releases` amount will stay available unless you remove them manually.

-### Initial creation of shared files: dep bolt:init_shared

-You can setup the shared files needed for a basic bolt installation by running `dep bolt:init_shared`.
-This will copy `.bolt.yml` and `config_local.yml` to the correct place on the server.

-You can also create these files manually on your server.

 ### More commands